jbirch8865/jbirch8865/resources/docs/source/index.md

                                 {
                                     "key": "active_status",
                                     "value": "1",
-                                    "description": "{bool} When true object will be marked inactive.
-When false the object will be deleted.", "disabled": false
+                                    "description": "{bool} When true will only return active objects.
+When false all objects returned.", "disabled": false
                                 }
                             ]